 Source: *U.S. Bureau of Labor Statistics

 The U.S. Bureau of Labor Statistics (BLS) classifies mechanical workers involved in signal processing and control systems as electronics engineers (www.bls.gov).
-That same agency reported that in May 2015, electronics engineers earned an average annual salary of $102,390.
-That same year, California, Texas, and Colorado employed the most electronics engineers, while the District of Columbia, Rhode Island, and Maryland had the highest annual mean wages in the industry.
+That same agency reported that in May 2018, electronics engineers earned a median annual salary of $102,700.
+That same year, California, Texas, and Colorado employed the most electronics engineers, while the District of Columbia, California, and Massachusetts had the highest annual mean wages in the industry.

 Scientists and other skilled laborers often work with complex machinery on a day-to-day basis.
 Instrumentation specialists are in charge of all things relating to the use and maintenance of those machines.
 Companies employ instrumentation specialists to take care of expensive technical equipment that's crucial to the company's continued operations.